mrfoh/mrfoh/README.md

 ## Hi there 👋

+I'm Patrick, a software engineer with significant experience building backend systems at scale.

 - 🔭 I’m currently working on ...

 [Streamweaver](https://github.com/streamweaverio/broker) - A proof of concept message broker powered by Redis streams.